Credit: David Richey

 Credit: La Quinta Resort & Club

-This bistro is tucked inside the hacienda-style La Quinta Resort and boasts a charming outdoor dining area that’s perfect for brunch.
+This bistro is tucked inside the hacienda-style La Quinta Resort and boasts a charming outdoor dining area thatā€™s perfect for brunch.
 The restaurant is well-known for its eggs Benedict.
 There are three types offered, including a vegan option with portobello mushrooms.
-There are plenty of savory options like the breakfast bowl: a mixture of sweet potatoes, Brussels sprouts, quinoa, poached eggs and more.
+And if savory is your jam, the breakfast bowl with sweet potatoes, Brussels sprouts, quinoa and poached eggs is a must-order.
 There are also sweet treats like the cinnamon-spiced French toast, served with 100% maple syrup and mixed berry compote.

 Wilma & Frieda